Kenryo/fend/projects/evaluate-news-nlp/README.md

 ### Development instance
 npm will run a development node instance with port 8080 and launch a browser automatically.
 You may need to open another console to run the command while you are running the local server.
+To run the development server with default port 8080, make sure other development instances are not running before you run the command.
 ```
 npm run build-dev
 ```